SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-14-le-chat-noir.md

 like [Bastet](https://en.wikipedia.org/wiki/Bastet).
 And of course, Bastet, being a deity capable of frequent reincarnation, would definitely be catting around fin-de-si&egrave;cle Paris, because _everybody_ wants to do that.
-My cat's not _stupid_&hellip;
+My cat's not _stupid_&hellip;  Crazy, sure.
+But not stupid.

-Though, now that I come to think of it, Bastet was a a cat _goddess_, which means my cat is the _trans_ reincarnation of an ancient Egyptian cat deity.
+Though, now that I come to think of it, Bastet was a a cat _goddess_, which means my tomcat is the _trans male_ reincarnation of an ancient Egyptian cat deity.
 Ok, nothing wrong with that, right?
 We need to accept trans people, and my cat thinks he's a person, so we're all cool with that.
 And, really: once you buy the "reincarnated ancient Egyptian cat deity" business, you can't just decide to balk at the trans part, right?
 Be cool.